qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 This is possible with the ADD_ADDRESS frames that are sent by a Multipath QUIC host to advertise its current addresses.
 Each advertised address is identified by an Address ID.
-The addresses attached to an host can vary during the lifetime of a Multipath QUIC connection.
-A new ADD_ADDRESS frame is transmitted when an host has a new address.
+The addresses attached to a host can vary during the lifetime of a Multipath QUIC connection.
+A new ADD_ADDRESS frame is transmitted when a host has a new address.
 This ADD_ADDRESS frame is protected as other QUIC control frames, which implies that it cannot be spoofed by attackers.
 The communicated address MUST first be validated by the receiving host before it